Question #81

 The Answer:

 Your question is a good question.
 It is also one that has been asked and answered many times.
-I will assume that you have read the answers to Questions 1 and 9 (the portion of Question 9 that deals with Great Commission or Water Baptism) from which you have concluded that baptism is essential to salvation.
+I will assume that you have read the answers to Question 1 and Question 9 (the portion of Question 9 that deals with Great Commission or Water Baptism) from which you have concluded that baptism is essential to salvation.
 Unfortunately, though you have concluded that baptism is essential, you seek to avoid that conclusion by two arguments: 1) the thief on the cross, and 2) the assertion that Acts 16:31 is the only verse in the Bible that deals with how to be saved.
 Both arguments fail.

 The promise that Jesus made to the thief on the cross was made prior to the death of Jesus.
 Thus, the New Testament was not the basis of the thief’s salvation.
 “15 And for this cause he is the mediator of a new covenant, that a death having taken place for the redemption of the transgressions that were under the first covenant, they that have been called may receive the promise of the eternal inheritance.
 16 For where a testament is, there must of necessity be the death of him that made it.”
 Hebrews 9:15-16.
 The thief could not have been saved by the death of Christ because Christ had not died.
 Prior to the effectiveness of the New Testament, Christ could, and did on other occasions, forgive sins without obedience to New Testament commands.
 There is no New Testament example of salvation apart from baptism after the establishment of the church on the first day of Pentecost following the resurrection of Jesus.
 This brings us to the second argument.